thelazzyone/CISC4900_Project/README.md

-# CISC4900_Project
+# Touchalytics (CISC4900_Project)

 '''
+This is a college course independent project working with a professor.
+The goal of this project is to try and get similar results from another project with the same name using machine language.

-This is where all my work will be uploaded
+This is where all my work will be uploaded.
 '''